compsciwro/Client-Controlled-Traffic-Light-System-with-Pedestrian-Priority/README.md

-### Raspberry Pi Traffic Light System
+## Raspberry Pi Traffic Light System

 This project forms part of my CSC311 Networking coursework and explores practical networking concepts using the Raspberry Pi.
 It includes a written report and video demonstrations of our setup and findings.

-📄 Project Overview
+📄 Project Overview <br>
-The project involves:
+The project involves:<br>
--Setting up a Raspberry Pi as a functional networked device.
+-Setting up a Raspberry Pi as a functional networked device.<br>
--Configuring networking services and tools on the Pi.
+-Configuring networking services and tools on the Pi.<br>
--Demonstrating connectivity, communication protocols, and real-world applications.
+-Demonstrating connectivity, communication protocols, and real-world applications.<br>
--Documenting the entire process through a detailed report and video evidence.
+-Documenting the entire process through a detailed report and video evidence.<br>

-📁 Contents
+📁 Contents<br>
--ClientServer Code - The code behind the Raspberry Pi implementation -Report - Full project report covering setup, configuration, testing, and results.
+-ClientServer Code - The code behind the Raspberry Pi implementation<br>
+-Report - Full project report covering setup, configuration, testing, and results.<br>
--Video Demonstration.mp4 – Recorded demonstration of the Raspberry Pi in action.
+-Video Demonstration.mp4 – Recorded demonstration of the Raspberry Pi in action.<br>

-🧰 Tools & Technologies
+🧰 Tools & Technologies<br>
--Raspberry Pi OS
+-Raspberry Pi OS<br>
--SSH, FTP, and other network services
+-SSH, FTP, and other network services<br>
--Basic Linux shell commands
+-Basic Linux shell commands<br>
--LAN/Wi-Fi Configuration
+-LAN/Wi-Fi Configuration<br>

-🎯 Learning Objectives
+🎯 Learning Objectives<br>
--Gain hands-on experience with Raspberry Pi as a networking device.
+-Gain hands-on experience with Raspberry Pi as a networking device.<br>
--Understand the configuration of services on Linux-based systems.
+-Understand the configuration of services on Linux-based systems.<br>
--Demonstrate real-time communication and networking with embedded systems.
+-Demonstrate real-time communication and networking with embedded systems.<br>

-👨‍💻 Team Collarboration
+👨‍💻 Team Collarboration<br>
-Group 7 – CSC311, 2025, members mentioned in Report
+Group 7 – CSC311, 2025, members mentioned in Report<br>

-📜 License
+📜 License<br>
-This repository is for academic use only as part of the University CSC311 coursework.
+This repository is for academic use only as part of the University CSC311 coursework.<br>